usdaud/algotradinglib.github.io/en/pedia/s/smartquant.md

-﻿# SmartQuant
+# SmartQuant

-SmartQuant is a sophisticated quantitative trading software development company that provides a comprehensive suite of tools for algorithmic trading, strategy development, and financial market analysis.
+SmartQuant is a sophisticated [quantitative trading](../q/quantitative_trading.md) software development company that provides a comprehensive suite of tools for [algorithmic trading](../a/algorithmic_trading.md), strategy development, and financial market analysis.
 Their flagship product, OpenQuant, is widely used by professional traders, hedge funds, and financial institutions.

 ## Key Products and Features

 ### 1. OpenQuant

-OpenQuant is SmartQuant's primary trading platform, designed for developing, testing, and deploying quantitative trading strategies.
+OpenQuant is SmartQuant's primary trading platform, designed for developing, testing, and deploying [quantitative trading](../q/quantitative_trading.md) strategies.

 #### Features:
 - **Strategy Development Environment**: